-David Zyngier is a Senior Lecturer in the Faculty of Education at Monash University and a former school principal and state school teacher.
+David Zyngier is an Asscoaie Professor (Adjunct) in the Faculty of Education at Southern Cross University and a former school principal and state school teacher.
 His research focuses on Culturally, Linguistically and Economically Diverse (CLED) learning communities; social justice; democratic education; teacher knowledge and beliefs.

 He has published widely on teacher pedagogies that improve outcomes for students from communities of promise.
 He is a co-founder of the Global Doing Democracy Research Project, an international project examining perspectives and perceptions of democracy.